 The Bad: Apple OS is crap, no external memory, screen is a bit small, iTunes kind of sucks, the fear of an “app fetish”

-I know I’m late into the iPod scene, but Apple is finally starting to catch their products up to date software wise.
+I know I’m late to the iPod scene, but Apple is finally starting to catch their products up to date software wise.
 While Apple’s touch products (maybe Steve Jobs wasn’t hugged enough as a kid?) are ahead of their time hardware wise the Apple OS has always been lacking.
 With touch products like the Blackberry, and Android phones out they really show how old the Apple OS is getting.
 Before I start serving out what’s wrong with the device let’s go into Steve Jobs land (I don’t want to either) and see what the new 3G line of Apple products has to offer.

 There’s an App for That

 No really, the iPod/iPhone set the standard for apps so this is the king of apps.
 You won’t find any apps as awesome as the ones on iTunes.
 There are apps for everything from ordering pizza, checking your bank, to fart soundboards.
-Punch random keys into the search and your bound to find something. asdflwkje may come up as a Hooked on Phonics type app or may a word game.
-The app store is grand and huge and feel like the New York City of apps.
+Punch random keys into the search and you’re bound to find something. asdflwkje may come up as a Hooked on Phonics type app or may a word game.
+The app store is grand and huge and feels like the New York City of apps.
 Like NYC you have to watch out where you go because there are a lot of rotten apples.
-I, of course, picked up the 3G Touch as mainly another handheld gaming device because the games are getting really amazing on the Touch devices and are up there with the PSP and DS.
-While there are more bad ones than good the good stand out on there own.
+I, of course, picked up the 3G Touch is mainly another handheld gaming device because the games are getting really amazing on the Touch devices and are up there with the PSP and DS.
+While there are more bad ones than good the good stand out on their own.

-Of course the Apple OS was designed to see and use all these apps so that’s why the “dashboard”, as I like to call it, looks like a giant checkerboard…exciting.
+Of course, the Apple OS was designed to see and use all these apps so that’s why the “dashboard”, as I like to call it, looks like a giant checkerboard…exciting.
 With app icons on a black background doesn’t sound exciting it gets the job done of keeping all the apps organized for you.
-You can manage organization in iTunes by dragging the icons around or on the device itself.
-However, I hate the fact hat you can’t delete built in apps that you won’t eve use like the voice recorder?
+You can manage an organization in iTunes by dragging the icons around or on the device itself.
+However, I hate the fact that you can’t delete built in apps that you won’t even use like the voice recorder?
 There’s no mic!
 Why is it there?
 Maybe to make you so tired of seeing it that you go buy a 32 or 64GB model with a mic.

 Under the Hood

 The resolution isn’t as high as I’d like.
 Even the Motorola DROID has a higher resolution about double in fact.
-The 3G only has 320×480 resolution and a 3.5″ screen.
+The 3G only has a 320×480 resolution and a 3.5″ screen.
 The screen could stand to be a bit bigger.
-A 4″ screen would be phenomenal, but for an MP3 player we’re getting quite a bit.
+A 4″ screen would be phenomenal, but for an MP3 player, we’re getting quite a bit.